ctrlaltdeleon/infinitygauntlet/time/journal-2021.md

 - Gym!
   - Chest and triceps.
-- Decided to start my series called "I review %INSERT-TOPIC-HERE% in 30 seconds".
+- Decided to start my series called "I review %%INSERT-TOPIC-HERE%% in 30 seconds".
   - Wanted to include mainly media such as movies, anime, shows, and manga, but can be extended.

 # 5-19